UK committees to examine Starbucks tax strategies

 LONDON (Reuters) - Two British parliamentary committees are due to quiz tax officials about how Starbucks was able to avoid paying tax on 1.2 billion pounds ($1.93 billion) of sales since 2009.

-Lawmakers said a Reuters report that showed Starbucks had been telling investors its British unit was highly profitable while telling authorities the unit was loss-making, and thereby not liable for tax, undermined public trust in the tax system.
+Lawmakers said a Reuters report that showed Starbucks had been telling investors its UK unit was highly profitable while telling British authorities the unit was lossmaking, and thereby not liable for tax, undermined public trust in the tax system.

-The Seattle-based group, with a market capitalization of $40 billion, is the second-largest restaurant or cafe chain globally after McDonald‘s.

-Margaret Hodge, chair of the Public Accounts Committee and a member of parliament for the centre-left opposition Labour party, is among several lawmakers who said they wanted Her Majesty’s Revenue and Customs (HMRC), the tax authority, to launch an investigation into the company’s tax affairs.
+Margaret Hodge, chair of the Public Accounts Committee and a member of parliament for the center-left opposition Labour party, is among several lawmakers who said they wanted Her Majesty’s Revenue and Customs (HMRC), the UK tax authority to launch a investigation into Starbucks’ tax affairs.

-Hodge said the head of HMRC and other officials would be testifying to the committee, whose duty it is to see the government gets value for money in its financial affairs, next month and that HMRC had “questions to answer” about the practices of Starbucks.
+Hodge said the head of HMRC and other officials would be testifying to the committee, which is tasked with ensuring value in government financial affairs, next month and that HMRC had “questions to answer” over about Starbucks’s practices.

-None of the lawmakers suggested Starbucks had been engaged in any kind of wrongdoing and the company said it paid its tax in Britain to the letter of the law.
+There was no evidence that Starbucks had been engaged in any kind of wrongdoing.
+It said it paid its tax in Britain to the letter of the law.

 The Treasury Subcommittee, which oversees HMRC, is also due to question HMRC officials and its chairman, lawmaker George Mudie, said he planned to question them about Starbucks.

-He said he also hoped the committee could hear from executives from the company, although he noted he would need broader committee support to call them to testify.
+He said he also hoped the committee could hear from executives from the company, although he noted he would need broader committee support to call the company to testify.

-Labour member of parliament John Mann, who sits on the subcommittee, said he would like it to hold an investigation focusing on Starbucks but Mudie said this was unlikely.
+Labour members of parliament John Mann, who sits on the subcommittee, said he would like it to hold an investigation focusing on Starbucks but Mudie said this was unlikely.

 HMRC does not comment on individual taxpayers and rejected any challenge to its efficacy.